Can UST Systems Be Repaired?

 Within 6 months of repair, USTs with cathodic protection must be tested to show that the cathodic protection is working properly.

-2015 Requirement: Beginning on [effective date of regulation], within 30 days of repairs to secondary containment areas of tanks and piping where the secondary containment area is used for interstitial monitoring, you must test the secondary containment for tightness.
+2015 Requirement: Beginning on October 13, 2015, within 30 days of repairs to secondary containment areas of tanks and piping where the secondary containment area is used for interstitial monitoring, you must test the secondary containment for tightness.
 The test must be according to manufacturer’s instructions, a code of practice developed by a nationally recognized association or independent testing laboratory, or according to requirements established by the implementing agency.

 Within 30 days of repairing any spill or overfill prevention equipment, owners and operators must test or inspect the equipment according to the operation and maintenance requirements, as appropriate, to make sure it is operating properly.